 Mistake 3: Ownership structure

-In a decoupling scenario, ownership weightage can vary between 1/99 or 50/50.
-There is no secret formula here for the most optimal payment structure, but since the goal of decoupling is presumably to acquire more properties as a family unit, it would be natural to adopt the structure that maximises cash flow to that family unit.
+In a typical manner of holding, ownership weightage can vary between 1/99 or 50/50.
+There is no secret formula here for the most optimal payment structure, but it would be natural to adopt the structure that maximises cash flow to that family unit.

-At Redbrick Mortgage Advisory, your advisor will walk you through the benefits and limitations of different ownership structures and calculate which weightage will offer the best cash flow outcome.
-This way, you can immediately minimise your cash outlay in the decoupling process and focus on maximising your funds for your next property purchase.
+You should weigh benefits and limitation of different ownership structures and calculate which weightage will offer the best cash flow outcome.
+This way, you can immediately minimise your cash outlay and the exiting party can focus on maximising funds for their next property purchase.

 So, what plays the greatest role in determining the ownership structure?